SonataFlow plugin for Knative CLI

 In case the

-flag is composed with specific flags as shown in the following command, then the specific value overrides the--image
+--imageflag is composed with specific flags as shown in the following command, then the specific value overrides the--imageflag:Build the project and generate a local image namedquay.io/other-user/my-project:1.0.1kn workflow quarkus build --image my-user/my-project:1.0.0 --image-repository other-user --image-tag 1.0.1 -

 Strategy for building a Quarkus workflow project